-Disposing of Old Records
+Disposing of Paper Records

-how do i dispose of my old records?
+how do i dispose of paper records?

-The Office of the Public Records Administrator (OPRA) for the State of Connecticut requires that official records be disposed of by shredding and that a certificate of destruction be retained by each state agency.
+The Office of the Public Records Administrator (OPRA) for the State of Connecticut requires that official paper records be disposed of by shredding and that a certificate of destruction be retained by each state agency.
 However, whether records are deemed official or non-official, Records & Information Management recommends that they be shredded in a secure manner.

 to check the appropriate OPRA Records Retention Schedule to confirm that all records

-A. For Official Records:
+A. Official Paper Records:

 - Complete an RC-108 Records Disposition Authorization form and submit it to your division's Assistant Records Management Liaison Officer (ARMLO).
 Your ARMLO will review, initial, and forward the completed form to Cynthia Shea-Luzik, Records Management Liaison Officer (RMLO), at email@example.com.

-- Upon receipt of the completed RC-108, Phil will review it for accuracy.
+- Upon receipt of the completed RC-108, Cynthia will review it for accuracy.
 If no changes are needed, she will sign and forward the form to OPRA.

-B. For Non-Official Records:
+B. Non-Official Paper Records:

 Depending on the amount of records you have, you may: